 Fast battery charging: now you need to update the networks

-"The bottleneck for extra fast charging is no longer the battery," Myersdorf says.
-And he is right.
-Charging stations and the networks that supply them must now be updated.
-It is one of the reasons they are working with British Petroleum.
-"BP has 18.200 yards and is well aware that, in 10 years, all these stations will be obsolete if they are not reused for electric recharging: batteries are the new oil".
+“The bottleneck for extra-fast charging is no longer the battery,” says Myersdorf.
+And he's right.
+Now the charging stations and the networks that supply them need to be updated.
+It's one of the reasons they're working with British Petroleum.
+“BP has 18.200 forecourts and knows well that, in 10 years, all these stations will be obsolete if they don't reuse them for electric charging: batteries are the new oil.”

 Dozens of companies around the world are developing fast-charging batteries.
 Tesla, Enevate and Sila Nanotechnologies work on silicon electrodes: others are examining different compounds, such as Echion which uses niobium oxide nanoparticles.